 There are several benefits that are unique to hydrotherapy.
 Firstly, the warmth of the water aids in muscle relaxation and eases joint pains.
 Secondly, being underwater also supports our weight, allowing our joints and muscles to move with minimal stress.
 Furthermore, water resistance against our movement can boost muscle strength.

-With hydrotherapy, individuals are able to conduct exercises which they would not have been able to perform out of water without over-stressing joints.
+With hydrotherapy, individuals are able to participate in exercises which they would not have been able to perform out-of-water without over-stressing joints.
 This approach could be especially useful for individuals with arthritis.

-However, just like any other approach, the effectiveness of acupuncture varies from person to person.
-In particular, those who are on medication, have a pacemaker, are at risk of infection, have chronic infection, or are pregnant, may have to consult a medical professional before deciding to proceed with acupuncture.
+However, just like any other approach, the effectiveness of dry needling varies from person to person and on the skill of the therapist to accurately locate myofascial trigger points.
+Individuals on medication, have diabetes, or are pregnant, may have to consult a medical professional prior to undergoing dry needling.

 When we think of ultrasound, pregnancy is often the first thing that pops into our mind.
 However, besides its more widely known application of generating images of the womb, ultrasound can be used in physiotherapy as well.